 Moderator: Mr. Tim Evans '87

-Moderators: Mr. Timothy Evans '87 and Mr. Terry McCafferty '97
+Moderators: Mr. Tim Evans '87 and Mr. Terence McCafferty '97

-The Murphy Field House has two full basketball courts, an elevated running track, heavy and speed bags for boxing, weight room, wrestling room, and the Intramural/Physical Education Office.
+The Murphy Field House has two full basketball courts, an elevated running track, weight room, wrestling room, and the Intramural/Physical Education Office.
 The purpose of the Field House is simple: a place for students to go after school to compete in organized intramural activities.
-When intramural activities are not scheduled, the building will be open and supervised for a variety of student activities including badminton, wiffle ball, soccer, floor hockey, basketball, team handball and volleyball.
+When intramural activities are not scheduled, the building will be open and supervised for a variety of student activities from pick-up basketball to volleyball.
 It is a goal of Saint Ignatius High School to allow as many students as possible to compete or participate in as many sports or activities as possible.
 The Field House makes this goal realistic.